 The On Roll Basic Details Report lists all pupils on roll on census day.
 The report is useful for identifying pupils whose year taught in differs from the expected year group based on their date of birth (the year taught in cell is highlighted yellow).
 This report also provides information about a pupil’s part time status.

-Pupil Attendance Report – this report is useful for identifying pupils with N codes (reason for absence is unknown).
+Pupil Attendance Report – in the autumn census there are two reports: Attendance First Half of Summer Term Report and Attendance Second Half of Summer Term Report, whilst in the spring and summer census there is one report.
+This report is useful for identifying pupils with N codes (reason for absence is unknown).
 As N codes count as unauthorised absence please check your records and amend where possible, e.g. a pupil was ill.
 Reducing the N codes will improve your performance data.
-The report also provides information on sessions, e.g. attending approved educational activity, absent due to coronavirus, etc.
+The report also provides information on number of sessions possible and attended e.g. attending approved educational activity.

-The Absentees Report is useful for identifying pupils who are close to or have breached the threshold for persistent absences (absence rate of 10% or above).
+The Absentees Report is useful for identifying pupils who have breached the threshold for persistent absences (absence rate of 10% or above).

 NOTE: Please pay attention to the Attendance and Absentees Reports.
 Absence data collected in the school census is published at school level alongside national and local authority statistics.
 This is your only opportunity to check and amend the attendance data before publication.